Noitcereon/MorseCodeRest/README.md

 ## Usage

-There is currently only one endpoint: /api/translate?morseCharacter=[morseCharacter]
+There is currently only two endpoints:
+- /api/translate?morseCharacter=[morseCharacter]
+- /api/translate/word?morseCharactersSeperatedBySpace=[morseCharacter] [morseCharacter] [morseCharacter]

 If you have it running locally you can access it in your browser through something like this url: